DaveCS1/Bootstrap.WPF/README.md

 ## Project History

 This project originally is a fork from [scheshan/WPF.Bootstrap](https://github.com/scheshan/WPF.Bootstrap).
 This project uses a different nuget pakcage id: `Bootstrap.Wpf`.
+(Could you see the difference?)

 ## Revision History

-### v0.0.2:
+### v0.0.3:

-1)Remove dependency of PresentationFramework.Aero
-2)Remove dependency of Microsoft.windows.shell
+1)Remove dependency of Microsoft.windows.shell

 After the removal of above dependencies, the dialog/window stype will be managed by the OS (Win7 or Win10).
 Thereafter this project will mainly focus on the style/theme of content of window or controls.